Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 SteelSeries Apex Pro

-• Connectivity: USB-C to USB-A
+Connectivity: USB-C to USB-A

-• Size: 100%
+Size: 100%

-• Switch type: SteelSeries OmniPoint 2.0
+Switch type: SteelSeries OmniPoint 2.0

 There’s a small OLED at the top right, along with a clickable roller and a large key that serve as dedicated media controls.
 You can make the OLED display your gamer tag or even a GIF animation.
-It also offers some welcome feedback on your chosen settings and profiles so you don’t need to tab out of your game to tweak things.
+It also offers some welcome feedback on your chosen settings and profiles, so you don’t need to tab out of your game to tweak things.

 The headline feature here comes courtesy of the Apex Pro's magnetic Omnipoint switches.
 Not only does SteelSeries claim they’re much more responsive and durable than conventional mechanical keyboard switches, but they also offer customizable actuation.

 The Logitech MX Mechanical Keyboard is like a supercharged version of its productivity-focused MX Keys counterpart.
-Outfitted with mechanical switches, typing with this keyboard not only feels more responsive, but it’s also better suited for anyone who uses the same computer for work and occasionally game and who doesn’t need anti-ghosting, a high polling rate, or other features that usually come with gaming keyboards.
+Outfitted with mechanical switches, typing with this keyboard not only feels more responsive, but it’s also better suited for anyone who uses the same computer for work and occasionally games, and who doesn’t need anti-ghosting, a high polling rate, or other features that usually come with gaming keyboards.

 The MX Mechanical comes in three options: clicky, tactile, or linear switches.
 These are not hot-swappable switches like the Nuphy Halo96, but that’s not a major disadvantage considering this is first and foremost an office keyboard.
 It’s also compatible with every type of computing device—Windows, Apple (macOS, iOS, iPadOS), Linux, ChromeOS, and Android—but the accompanying software only works with Windows and Mac.

-• Switch type: Cherry MX Brown (tactile), Cherry MX Silent Red
+Switch type: Cherry MX Brown (tactile), Cherry MX Silent Red

 If you suffer from RSI (or don’t want to be someone who does), the Kinesys is worth the extra cost, as it’s the most adjustable and configurable keyboard we looked at by a considerable margin.